According to the National Arts Index, arts and music preparation by college-bound seniors has been declining since 2009. To quote:

 Studies have shown students who study the arts are more likely to be recognized for academic achievement, be elected to class office, and score higher on the SAT.
 They are less likely to be involved with drugs and students who were in band or orchestra reported the lowest lifetime and current use of all substances.
 The Creative Coalition, mostly made up of people in the arts industry, supports bringing, and keeping, the arts in schools.

-We encourage you to e-mail and fax your Senators and Representative and ask them to support public education and the arts in public education.
+We encourage you to e-mail and fax your Senators and Representative and ask them to support the arts in public education.